hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ## First tool of the day: a converter from OpenAPI Standard 3.1 to the OpenAPI Standard 3.0

-The OpenAPI initiative provides a framework to describe any APIs so that these APIs can be consumed by different organizations for documentation, client side, server-side mocks, and many other opportunities.
-This framework has evolved from standard version 3.0 to version 3.1 with all the benefits as described in this [video](https://www.youtube.com/live/Sflpzh_cAcA?si=zkAKqGNYQz-5C6oe).
+The OpenAPI initiative provides a framework to describe any API so they can be consumed by different organizations for documentation, client-side, server-side mocks, and many other opportunities.
+This framework has evolved from the standard version 3.0 to version 3.1 with all the benefits as described in this [video](https://www.youtube.com/live/Sflpzh_cAcA?si=zkAKqGNYQz-5C6oe).

 However, the challenge of using the open source [tool](https://openapi-generator.tech/) that is used to generate the client library in the blog posts in HPE Developer forum (as of this blog posting) that it can only facilitate the OpenAPI Standard version 3.0 spec as the input.
 However, the majority of the HPE GreenLake APIs were documented using the OpenAPI Standard version 3.1.